springcomp/optimized-azerty-win/README.md

 Please, note that using a combining diacritical mark differs from using a dead-key in the following ways:

 - The combining diacritical mark must be typed __after__ a previously typed character, whereas a dead key must be typed before the desired character key.
-- Using a combining diacritical mark __produces an additional Unicode code point__ in the input, and thus modifies the previously typed character to apply a diacritical mark, whereas the sequence of a dead-key followed by a character produces a single Unicode code point, corresponding to a [precomposed character](https://en.wikipedia.org/wiki/Precomposed_character).
+- Using a combining diacritical mark __produces an additional Unicode code point__ in the output, and thus modifies the previously typed character to apply a diacritical mark, whereas the sequence of a dead-key followed by a character produces a single Unicode code point, corresponding to a [precomposed character](https://en.wikipedia.org/wiki/Precomposed_character).

 For instance, the following two combinations both produce the letter `é`.
 However, the resulting sequences of Unicode code points differ: